Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 The `SystemInfo` directory will house the following attributes:

--   `Country`: The nation where the system is located.
+-   `country`: The nation where the system is located.
--   `TimeZone`: Local time zone of the system.
--   `UTC_Offset`: The offset from Coordinated Universal Time (UTC).
+-   `time_zone`: Local time zone of the system or the offset from Coordinated Universal Time (UTC).
--   `SiteName`: Name or identifier of the seismic site.
+-   `site_name`: Name or identifier of the seismic site.
--   `Latitude`: Geographic latitude of the system's location.
+-   `latitude`: Geographic latitude of the system's location.
--   `Longitude`: Geographic longitude of the system's location.
+-   `longitude`: Geographic longitude of the system's location.
--   `Elevation/Depth`: Altitude or depth of the system.
+-   `elevation`: Altitude of the system.
 -   `InstallationDate`: Date when the system was set up.
 -   `RemovalDate`: Date when the system was removed (if applicable).
 -   `SystemType`: Type of seismic system (e.g., broadband, short-period).
 -   `SensorManufacturer`: The company or entity that made the seismic equipment.
 -   `SensorModel`: Specific model details of the equipment.
--   `Operational Status`: Current status of the system (active, maintenance, decommissioned).
+-   `OperationalStatus`: Current status of the system (active, maintenance, decommissioned).
 -   `OperationalMode`: Mode in which the system operates (continuous, triggered).
 -   `Description`: Additional remarks or details about the site or instrumentation.